Clumsynite/blog-api/README.md

 You can call the API `https://clumsy-blog.herokuapp.com/ROUTE/ENDPOINT`, this way
 > For Example: `https://clumsy-blog.herokuapp.com/blog/all`

-You can view the endpoints [below](#endpoints)
+You can view the endpoints [here](#endpoints)

-Logging in before calling other endpoints is necessary.
+Logging in before calling other endpoints is **necessary**.
 Calling `/auth/login` with `username and password` will authenticate the user, create a session and generate a *JsonWebToken* for the API to verify on each call.

-Therfore, Calling any other endpoint before authenticating will result in an error.
+Since, Calling any other endpoint before authenticating will result in an error.

 Furthermore, there are restrictiions placed in Update and Delete calls.
 For instance, You need to be author of a Blog post or comment in order to edit or delete it, it'll return an error otherwise.